rich-p-rich/starwars-hangman-p3/README.md

 - I would also specify how many attempts were available to the player, e.g. was it a game with 10 available attempts, or just 6
 - I would also like to export the information for all completed games, successful or unsuccessful, as this is a likely 'real-life' feature that would be desirable, if not necessary
 - Cosmetically, some Ascii Art would be desirable
+- Additionally, I would set up a 'myinput' function to add a left margin to the input commands as well as the myprint statements.
 - If this were to be developed in much futher depth, a difficulty weighting could be developed whereby a name like Darth Vador would have a difficulty weighting of 1, i.e. the easiest, and Kleya Marki a difficulty level of 10, i.e. the most difficult.
 Collecting this data and weighting it would be a substantial project in itself, and probably not possible without access to commercial / propietory databases, but it would be a nice way to enhance the leaderboard, with obscure answers guessed in minimal number of total attempts getting maximum points.